-SPARK iprovides a semantics which is independent of the underlying representation chosen by a compiler for a particular target machine.
+SPARK provides a semantics which is independent of the underlying representation chosen by a compiler for a particular target machine.
 Representation clauses are permitted, but these do not affect the semantics as seen by a static analysis tool [SB 1.3].

 6.3.2 Guidance to language users

-Explicitly document any reliance on bit ordering or usage using Spark’s representation clauses.
+Explicitly document any reliance on bit ordering or usage using SPARK’s representation clauses.

-Where bit ordering can change either between the development host and the target, or between interfaced targets, provide compatible integrange types with derived types that document each system’s mapping and explicitly convert between them.
+Where bit ordering can change either between the development host and the target, or between interfaced targets, provide compatible types with derived types that document each system’s mapping and explicitly convert between them.

 Localize and document the code associated with explicit manipulation of bits and bit fields.